Bridgewater’s Commencement exercises will be held Saturday, May 5, 2018 at 10 a.m. under the tent on the Campus Mall.

 Remote Viewing Locations

-For the comfort and convenience of our guests, there will be a live video feed of the Commencement program in the Boinott Room in Rebecca Hall and in the Cole Hall Auditorium.
-In case of inclement weather, there will also be video feeds to the Kline Campus Center and Bowman Hall.
+Remote viewing locations will be in the Cole Hall Auditorium, the Boitnott Room in Rebecca Hall, the Main Dining Hall in Kline Campus Center and Bowman Hall.
 Please see the Bridgewater College Baccalaureate and Commencement Campus Map for those locations.

 About Academic Dress